-At the beginning of my career, I was touched by a safety incident that I witnessed.
+Earlier in my career, I was touched by a safety incident that I witnessed.
 I was on a production floor when just metres away from me, a young apprentice had his hand crushed in a printing press.
 The sight and the sound of that accident will stay with me forever.